Spiral of Theodorus: Archimedean spiral

 The Spiral of Theodorus approximates the Archimedean spiral.
 Just as the distance between two windings of the Archimedean spiral equals mathematical constant $\pi$, as the number of spins of the spiral of Theodorus approaches infinity, the distance between two consecutive windings quickly approaches $\pi$.

-The following is a table showing of two windings of the spiral approaching pi:
+The following table shows successive windings of the spiral approaching pi:

 As shown, after only the fifth winding, the distance is a 99.97% accurate approximation to $\pi$.